rse/unix-under-windows/README.md

    - `curl -skL https://raw.githubusercontent.com/rse/bash-fzf/master/bash-fzf.rc -o ~/.bash-fzf.rc`
    - `curl -skL https://raw.githubusercontent.com/rse/bash-envrc/master/bash-envrc.rc -o ~/.bash-envrc.rc`

+   > Remember: <kbd>CTRL+r</kbd> on the Bash prompt will be your best friend!
+It opens the enhanced
+   > FZF-based search functionality which you can see in the screenshot above.

 4. **Extend Unix Shell Configurations**:<br/>
    Extend the Unix shell configuration with your personal information.